-On October 27, 2020, the Company signed a Letter of Intent ("BP LOI") with BP for the offtake of all of the Company's future production of Group II+ and Group III base oils from the proposed USGC Facility.
-On May 1, 2021, the Company entered into a definitive, multi-year offtake agreement with BP (the "BP Offtake Agreement"), superseding the BP LOI, whereby BP has agreed to purchase 100% of the USGC Facility's Group III Base Oil production and to purchase, accept, and market 100% of the USGC Facility's Group II Base Oil.
-Based on a facility design capacity of 5,600 bpd of UMO, the Company estimates an output design capacity of 4,200 bpd to 4,400 bpd of base oil production from the proposed USGC Facility.
+On October 27, 2020, the Company signed a Letter of Intent ("BP LOI") with BP for the offtake of all of the Company's future production of Group II+ and Group III base oils from the proposed Texas Facility.
+On May 1, 2021, the Company entered into a definitive, multi-year offtake agreement with BP (the "BP Offtake Agreement"), superseding the BP LOI, whereby BP has agreed to purchase 100% of the Texas Facility's Group III Base Oil production and to purchase, accept, and market 100% of the Texas Facility's Group II Base Oil.
+Based on a facility design capacity of 5,600 bpd of UMO, the Company estimates an output design capacity of 4,200 bpd to 4,400 bpd of base oil production from the proposed Texas Facility.

-The BP Offtake Agreement provides for a pricing model with effect from the date the USGC Facility is commercially operational, that varies based on technical specifications of the underlying base oil being provided including viscosity, colour, flashpoint, and saturates.
+The BP Offtake Agreement provides for a pricing model with effect from the date the Texas Facility is commercially operational, that varies based on technical specifications of the underlying base oil being provided including viscosity, colour, flashpoint, and saturates.
 The Company will provide BP with an indicative yearly production schedule each year.

-BP is permitted to terminate the BP Offtake Agreement if either: (i) the Company has not secured financing by December 31, 2021, for the total amount required to construct the USGC Facility; or (ii) commercial operations have not occurred within two years of the date by which the Company is required to secure the total amount of financing to construct the Facility.
-The Company has a good working relationship with BP and is continuing to provide BP with regular updates regarding the USGC Facility financing status and other project related advances.
+BP is permitted to terminate the BP Offtake Agreement if either: (i) the Company has not secured financing by December 31, 2021 which was extended to June 30, 2022 and then to March 31, 2023, for the total amount required to construct the Texas Facility; or (ii) commercial operations have not occurred within two years of the date by which the Company is required to secure the total amount of financing to construct the Facility.
+The Company has a good working relationship with BP and is continuing to provide BP with regular updates regarding the Texas Facility financing status and other project related advances.